The State of Voting in 2014

 A study from the North Carolina Board of Elections estimates 318,643 registered voters lack a DMV-issued photo ID.
 Approximately one-third of that total (107,681) are African American.
 Available here: http://moritzlaw.osu.edu/electionlaw/litigation/documents/League1591.pdf.

-Alabama, Florida, Illinois, Kansas, Nebraska, North Carolina, Tennessee, Texas, Virginia, and Wisconsin.
+Alabama, Florida, Illinois, Kansas, North Carolina, Tennessee, Texas, Virginia, and Wisconsin.
+Due to an error, Nebraska was previously included in this list.
+It was updated and removed on October 9, 2014.

 Florida, Illinois, Texas, and Virginia.